pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 If the accessor function is trivial it is better to use public variables.
 If the accessor is non trivial, function calls starting with “get_” or “set_”.

 ### Naming
-Function names, variable names, and file names should be descriptive; eschew abbreviation.
+Function names, variable names, and file names should be descriptive and make sense; avoid abbreviation like "str_cmp".
 In particular, do not use abbreviations that are ambiguous or unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.
 Caps for class names.
 Test functions should all begin with “test_”.

 | Yes: |
 | ------ |